On recordThis profile is no longer actively maintained, with the information now possibly out of date

 Enbridge is a Canadian energy company mainly involved in gas and crude oil distribution.
 It owns 38,375 kilometers of gas pipelines in 30 U.S. states, five Canadian provinces and offshore in the Gulf of Mexico.
-In addition, it operates 27,564 kilometres of oil pipelines and is currently working to expand pipeline capacity with its Line 3 Replacement Project, which is completely incompatible with the goals of the Paris Agreement.
+In addition, it operates 27,564 kilometres of oil pipelines and has expanded its pipeline capacity with its Line 3 Replacement Project, which is completely incompatible with the goals of the Paris Agreement.
 With a long history of oil spills from its pipelines, Enbridge is responsible for severe environmental pollution in North America.

 Social and human rights impacts

 Indigenous Peoples Rights Enbridge's Line 3 pipeline threatens the cultural survival of the Ojibwe Indigenous People.
 The route would pierce the heart of the 1855 Treaty territory, where the members of Ojibwe bands retain their rights to hunt, fish, harvest wild rice, conduct religious ceremonies and travel.
 Wild rice lies at the core of Ojibwe identity and culture.
 Because of its key cultural role, wild rice harvesting is explicitly defined as a right in the treaties of several bands of Ojibwe with the U.S. Government.
 The Line 3 pipeline would send nearly one million barrels of tar sands per day through wild rice beds.
 The Mille Lacs, Red Lake and White Earth Nations bands have not given their Free, Prior and Informed Consent to the Line 3 Pipeline project (for more information see here).

 Environmental and climate impacts

 Enbridge continues to threaten a fifth of the world’s fresh water